Effective Board Reporting

 Better reporting, stronger governance

-cuts down writing time by half
+cut down writing time by half

-delivers stronger analysis
+deliver stronger analysis

-develops drafters’ skills and confidence
+develop drafters’ skills and confidence

-uses the board’s time, focus, and expertise well
+use the board’s time, focus, and expertise well

-What ineffective reporting may be costing:
+What ineffective reporting may be costing

 too much volume to be readable

-unclear or hide and seek messages
+unclear or hide-and-seek messages

 poor use of reading and meeting time

-increases risk
+increased risk

 Workshop details